 - Cloud cover

 From this study, it does appear that sunlight triggers parrots to sing or screech in the morning.
-This is also a common behavior observed in the evenings too, as birds settle down to roost for the night.
+This is also a common behavior observed in the evenings, as birds settle down for the night.

 Parrot Screaming At Night

-A parrot screeching at night is not a fun experience.
-In fact, it’s the cause of unrest in many households.
-If your parrot vocalizes around bedtime, it may be due to the aforementioned dusk-dawn cycle, which is shrouded in mystery.
+A parrot screeching at night is the cause of unrest in many households.
+If your parrot vocalizes around bedtime, it may be due to the dusk-dawn cycle, which is shrouded in mystery.

 - Ensure that the parrot’s sleep cage is somewhere it feels safe.
 This may be away from other pets or noises, like the whirring sound of a kitchen’s refrigerator.

 - Drape a blanket over the cage at night.
-This can help the bird feel more hidden like it would in a tree.
-It also creates true darkness, instead of mild darkness with appliance lights brightening up (and disrupting) a parrot’s night.
+This can make the bird feel more hidden like it would in a tree.
+It also creates darkness, instead of mild darkness with appliance lights brightening up (and disrupting) a parrot’s sleep.

 Why Does My Parrot Scream When I Leave The Room?

-Parrots bond closely with their owners when cared for properly.
+Parrots bond closely with their owners.
 They become attached to their families and may vocalize their distaste at being separated from them.
 Even going into a separate room can cause the parrot to scream for you.

 What will surprise most owners is that screaming is a learned behavior.
 Previously, your parrot would have called to you with a different, softer sound.